Rail transport in Malaysia: Introduction of modern commuter services and urban transit (1995-2023)

-Urban rail transit also saw significant advancements with the introduction of the Light Rail Transit (LRT) system in the Klang Valley.
-The Ampang Line (formerly STAR LRT) opened in 1996, followed by the Kelana Jaya Line (formerly PUTRA LRT) in 1998.
+Urban rail transit also saw significant advancements with the introduction of two light rapid transit (LRT) systems in the Klang Valley.
+The and (formerly STAR LRT) opened in 1996, followed by the (formerly PUTRA LRT) in 1998.
 These lines provided a much-needed solution to the increasing traffic congestion in the Klang Valley, offering fast and efficient connections between key urban centers.
+In 2010, the Klang Valley Mass Rapid Transit project was iniated which introduced two new mass rapid transit (MRT) lines to the Klang Valley, the in 2017 and in 2023.
+All five LRT and MRT lines, as well the which was opened in 2003, operate under a single metro system known as Rapid KL.

 The modernization of the Sabah State Railway (SSR) began in the early 2000s, addressing the need to upgrade the aging narrow-gauge tracks and rolling stock.
 These efforts were crucial for improving safety, reliability, and passenger comfort, particularly on the line connecting Kota Kinabalu to Tenom.
 The modernization project included the refurbishment of stations, the introduction of new trains, and significant improvements to the infrastructure.
 The SSR modernization is ongoing, with plans to further enhance the network by extending the line to other parts of Sabah, thereby improving connectivity and supporting the state's economic development.
 This project is vital for ensuring that the SSR continues to serve as a key transportation link in Sabah, particularly in the more remote regions of the state.

 In 2002, the Express Rail Link (ERL) was introduced, providing high-speed connectivity between Kuala Lumpur and the Kuala Lumpur International Airport (KLIA).
 The ERL's KLIA Express service reduced travel time between the city and the airport to just 28 minutes, significantly improving access to the country's main gateway for international travelers.

-The early 2000s also saw the double-tracking and electrification of existing rail lines, which paved the way for the introduction of the Electric Train Service (ETS) in 2010.
-The ETS offered high-speed rail services between major cities, including Kuala Lumpur, Ipoh, and Penang, providing a comfortable and efficient alternative to road and air travel.
+The early 2000s also saw the double-tracking and electrification of existing West Coast railway line, which paved the way for the introduction of the KTM ETS (Electric Train Service) in 2010.
+The KTM ETS offered high-speed rail services between major cities, including Kuala Lumpur, Ipoh, and Penang, providing a comfortable and efficient alternative to road and air travel.
+This has since been expanded southwards to Gemas and Johor Bahru.

-Following the 2008 state election that saw Pakatan Rakyat (predecessor of the present-day Pakatan Harapan coalition) gaining control of Penang's legislature, the Penang state government conceived the multimodal Penang Transport Master Plan (PTMP), which includes the introduction of urban rail systems across the state.
-In 2015, as part of the PTMP, the state government announced a proposed RM10 billion light rail transit (LRT) line to link downtown George Town with the Penang International Airport.
+Following the 2008 Penang state election that saw Pakatan Rakyat (predecessor of the present-day the Pakatan Harapan coalition) gaining control of the Penang State Legislative Assembly, the Penang state government conceived the multimodal Penang Transport Master Plan (PTMP), which includes the introduction of urban rail systems across the state.
+In 2015, as part of the PTMP, the state government announced a proposed RM10 billion light rapid transit (LRT) line to link downtown George Town with the Penang International Airport.
 However, planning was carried out independently from the federal government, creating political tensions that ultimately delayed the PTMP's implementation, as transport infrastructure falls under the federal Ministry of Transport's jurisdiction.